maxtyson123/13_DGT_WEBSITE/README.md

 Go to the [/plants/create](https://13-dgt-website.vercel.app/plants/create) page and enter the information for the plant.
 Once you are finished, press the upload button, or if you wish to continue creating the plant later, press generate JSON (note: images and attachments will have to be selected again).

 ##### Edit Plants
 Go to the [/plants/create?id={id_of_plant}](https://13-dgt-website.vercel.app/plants/create) page and edit the information for the plant.
-Once you are finished, press the upload button and it will modify that plant.
+Once you are finished, press the upload button, and it will modify that plant.

 _For more examples, please refer to the [Documentation](https://maxtyson123.github.io/13_DGT_WEBSITE)_